Canadian identity: Migration to Canada

 Canada was the home for 'American' British Loyalists during and following the American Revolution, making much of Canada distinct in its unwillingness to embrace republicanism and populist democracy during the nineteenth century.
 Canada was also the destination for slaves from America via the Underground Railroad (the 'North Star' as heralded by Martin Luther King Jr.); Canada was the refuge for American Vietnam draft-dodgers during the turbulent 1960s.

 In response to a declining birth rate, Canada has increased the per capita immigration rate to one of the highest in the world.
-The economic impact of immigration to Canada is discussed as being positive by most of the Canadian media and almost all Canadian politicians.

 Outsider perceptions

 A very common expression of Canadian identity is to ridicule American ignorance of things Canadian.

 During his years with This Hour Has 22 Minutes, comic Rick Mercer produced a recurring segment, Talking to Americans.
 Petty says, the segment "was extraordinarily popular and was initiated by viewer demand."
 Mercer would pose as a journalist in an American city and ask passers-by for their opinions on a fabricated Canadian news story.
 Some of the "stories" for which he solicited comment included the legalization of staplers, the coronation of King Svend, the border dispute between Quebec and Chechnya, the campaign against the Toronto Polar Bear Hunt, and the reconstruction of the historic "Peter Mann's Bridge".
 During the 2000 election in the United States, Mercer successfully staged a Talking to Americans segment in which presidential candidate George W. Bush gratefully accepted news of his endorsement by Canadian Prime Minister "Jean Poutine".

 While Canadians may dismiss comments that they do not find appealing or stereotypes that are patently ridiculous, Andrew Cohen believes that there is a value to considering what foreigners have to say: "Looking at Canadians through the eyes of foreigners, we get a sense of how they see us.
 They say so much about us: that we are nice, hospitable, modest, blind to our achievements.
 That we are obedient, conservative, deferential, colonial and complex, particularly so.
 That we are fractious, envious, geographically impossible and politically improbable."
 Cohen refers in particular to the analyses of the French historian André Siegfried, the Irish born journalist and novelist Brian Moore or the Canadian-born American journalist Andrew H. Malcolm.